-February-March Exhibits @ Art Works
+February – March Exhibits @ Art Works!

 ________________________________________

 This exhibit is a focal point of all Art Works’ openings.
-It is a juried show with cash prizes and is open to all artists and all mediums.
-The juror is Josh George.
-Call for Entries is February 16th and 17th .
-Check our website for details on submitting your artwork: http://www.artworksrichmond.com/CallforEntries.htm
+It is a juried show with cash prizes for 1st, 2nd and 3rd place.
+The show is open to all artists and all mediums.
+There is no theme this month.
+Call for entries is January 1 – February13, 2023.
+Submit your entries through our online form.
+Check our website for details on submitting your artwork: artworksrva.com